profoundry-us/loco_motion/docs/ADRs/README.md

 - [ ] Talk more about the lightweight ADRs and their purpose
 - [ ] Discuss best way to get started with LocoMotion's ADRs specifically
 - [x] Add resources to other ADR knowledge
+- [ ] Rename to `Architectural Decision Records` but mention how some people use the design moniker